spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 EXTRYSTP (y end of extraction).
 For MIRI and NIRSpec IFU data, the center of the extraction region is recorded in the metadata EXTR_X (x center of extraction region) and EXTR_Y (y center of extraction region).
-The NIRISS SOSS algorithm is a specialized extraction algorithm that does not use fixed limits, therefore no extraction limits are provided for this mode.
+The NIRISS SOSS algorithm is a specialized extraction algorithm that does not use fixed limits; therefore, no extraction limits are provided for this mode.
 Note that the pipeline takes input start/stop values from the reference files to be zero-indexed positions, but all extraction values are recorded in the headers as one-indexed values, following FITS header conventions.